CME211/notes/lecture-5.md

 * the length of the list `n`

-* number number of largerst values that we want `m`
+* number number of largest values that we want `m`

 Thus, it may not be appropriate to characterize an algorithm in terms of one parameter `n`: